Overview of Bohmian Mechanics: Introduction

-The title of \textbf{chapter 3} is \textbf{Atomtronics: Coherent control of atomic flow via adiabatic passage}.
-It is written by Albert Benseny, Joan Bagud\`{a}, Xavier Oriols, and Jordi Mompart from the Universitat Aut\`{o}noma de Barcelona, Spain; and Gerhard Birkl from the Institut f\"ur Angewandte Physik, from the Technische Universit\"at Darmstadt, Germany.
-Here, it is discussed an efficient and robust technique to coherently transport a single neutral atom, a single hole, or even a Bose-Einstein condensate between the two extreme traps of the triple-well potential.
+The title of \textbf{chapter three} is \textbf{Atomtronics: Coherent control of atomic flow via adiabatic passage} and it is written by Albert Benseny from the Okinawa Institute of Science and Technology in Japan; Joan Bagud\`{a}, Xavier Oriols, and Jordi Mompart from the Universitat Aut\`{o}noma de Barcelona, Spain; and Gerhard Birkl from the Institut f\"ur Angewandte Physik, from the Technische Universit\"at Darmstadt in Germany.
+Here, it is discussed an efficient and robust technique to coherently transport a single neutral atom, a single hole, or even a Bose--Einstein condensate between the two extreme traps of the triple-well potential.
 The dynamical evolution of this system with the direct integration of the Schr\"odinger equation presents a very counterintuitive effect: by slowing down the total time duration of the transport process it is possible to achieve atomic transport between the two extrem traps with a very small (almost negligible) probability to populate the middle trap.
 The analytical (i.e., \textbf{Bohmian \emph{explaining}}) solution of this problem with Bohmian trajectories enlightens the role of the \emph{particle conservation law} in quantum systems showing that the negligible particle presence is due to a sudden particle acceleration yielding, in fact, ultra-high atomic velocities.
-The Bohmian contribution opens the discussion about the possible detection of such high kinetic energies or the need for a relativistic formulation to accurately describe such a simple quantum system.
+The Bohmian contribution opens the discussion about the possible detection of these high velocities or the need for a relativistic formulation to accurately describe such a simple quantum system.